 Recently, SiriusDecisions conducted a survey of CMOs around the world, and got a lot of insights into what’s on their mind these days.
 We found it very interesting, in large part because many of the challenges facing CMOs today are magnified by the complexities of supporting a sales channel.
-They have a lot of opportunities to improve performance, and are continually looking for creative solutions to help support them.

 1 – Account-Based Marketing

 One of the hottest concepts in marketing today is Account-Based Marketing (ABM), which focuses on specific industries, accounts or buyers.
-In effect, ABM is about treating a company’s biggest customers as each being target audience - with it's own unique challenges - and looking for better ways to position directly to those needs in particular.
+In effect, ABM is about treating a company’s biggest customers as each being target audience—with its own unique challenges—and looking for better ways to position directly to those needs in particular.

-Of course, to do this, a vendor must be able to:
+A vendor must be able to:

 - Identify those target audiences..

 - Understand their needs and solvable problems.

 - Create content that is specific to each audience.